 Scheduling a Report can be an excellent way to make your Reports even more useful.
 Here are several use cases for scheduling reports:

-- SLA’s and capturing the Time that was used by a Customer can be time sensitive.
+- SLAs and capturing the amount of support that was given to a customer in a certain timeframe can be time sensitive.
 To ensure that you capture the moment in time, you can schedule a report to be emailed to you at the correct time.

 - If your customers request reports from you, it may be easier to have these reports scheduled and emailed to your customers directly.